-Garbanzo bean hummus, one of the epic Middle Eastern recipes.
-Homemade hummus recipe from scratch, you'll never go back to the store bought tubs.
+Creamy hummus, one of the epic Middle Eastern recipes.
+Homemade hummus recipe from scratch always tastes better, you'll never go back to the store-bought hummus.

 Tahini is a must in this recipe but we will explore other variations as well, here is how to make your own tahini paste.

-Hummus dip recipe is one of the well known Middle Eastern dips across the US if not the whole world.
+Yes, in the Middle East we call this salad and not dip " salatet hummus" this is the name in Arabic.
+Hummus is one of the well known Middle Eastern dips across the US if not the whole world.
 I was seriously shocked that I did not have one yet.

-This is a traditional and authentic hummus recipe that has been in my family for like forever.
-We honestly think it is the best creamy hummus dip recipe.
+This is the classic hummus recipe that I grew up with.
+It has been in the family for like forever and I honestly think it is the best hummus dip recipe.

 What is Hummus exactly?

 The word "Hummus" means chickpeas in Arabic language.
 In the Middle East " Hummus salad" generally means the Hummus dip that you probably know.

 Hummus salad/dip is a levantine dip made of mashed cooked chickpeas.
 Basic Middle Eastern hummus is surprisingly simple and made with just few ingredients: chickpeas, tahini, olive oil, garlic and lemon juice. and some simple seasonings.